openhab/openhab-addons/bundles/org.openhab.binding.avmfritz/README.md

 ```

 then it successfully connected to the call monitor.
-If not, please make sure target openHAB system does not block the port on its firewall.
+If not, please make sure that the target openHAB system does not block the port on its firewall.

 Additionally, they serve as a bridge for accessing other AHA devices.
 For AHA functionality, the router has to run at least on firmware FRITZ!OS 6.00 and it has to support the "Smart Home" service.